WORLD WAR II

 As ever, the children will be experiencing extra-curricular enrichment in a variety of different ways.

 On Tuesday Red Class will be learning to play the recorder with Mrs Diamond, on Wednesday afternoons they will be singing as a Key Stage and on Friday afternoons Mrs Thomas will be in Red Class teaching both Spanish and animation (based on our topic).

 What do we need to survive?

 Welcome to the first term in Red Class where we are looking at the topic of survival.
-This week we are asking you to make some posters, leaflets or models for our interactive learning area and we look forward to seeing your creative work soon.

 'Be a Survivor Day'

 On Thursday 14th September we all came into school dressed 'survival style'!
 We had great fun throughout the day making items for survival using natural materials, choosing which items are 'essentials' or 'luxuries' for a survival trip and taking part in a survival assault course.
 Look at some of the pictures to see how we got on!